InstruktoriBrno/routing-system/api.md

 * `<packet-type>`: type of the packet the card represents:
     * `"checkin"`: packet for tracking players checking in to the routers before the game round starts
         * no impact on the game
-    * `"standard"`: packet to be delivered from one router to another
+    * `"standard"`: packet to be delivered from one router to another.
+Points are awarded based on shortest path length.
-        * score: 10 points for successful delivery to the destination router
 * `...packet-params`: attributes according to the packet type:
     * `"checkin"`:
         * `"destination": "<router-id>"`